What happens when you combine Acceptable Targets and the classic fascination tourists have with foreign currency? This trope, of course.

 - In Snow Crash, most world currencies are exchangeable, with the exception of Federal Reserve Notes, which are used pretty much exclusively by employees of the almost-defunct US Government and considered effectively worthless by everyone else.
 The remains of the US government draft a memo to prevent old billion-dollar bills from being used as toilet paper, because a single square of toilet paper is worth more more than a $1bn bill.

-- In Lois McMaster Bujold's The Warrior's Apprentice, the protagonist, Miles Vorkosigan, is horrified to learn he's being paid in millifenigs.
-They are described as making "an eye-catching toilet paper"' and their value is tacitly confirmed when the Felician paymaster doesn't bother to get a receipt from Miles for a pallet of banknote bundles.
+- Lois McMaster Bujold's The Warrior's Apprentice: After having more or less accidentally wound up in charge of a mercenary company, protagonist Miles Vorkosigan, is rather alarmed to learn that he's being paid in a local currency called "millifenigs" that he's never even heard of.
+They are described as making "an eye-catching toilet paper"' and their value is tacitly confirmed when the Felician paymaster doesn't bother to get a receipt from Miles for a pallet of banknote bundles; turns out that their official exchange rate (which wasn't that bad before the war) is currently zero, because the government that issues them is cut off from the wider galaxy by an interdiction fleet.
 'Millifenig' becomes a swear word within a page of their introduction.
 After Miles wins the war he was hired to fight, millifenigs begin to be traded again, at about a tenth their prewar rate.

 - The Hitchhiker's Guide to the Galaxy